 - a.
 Employees who act in place of an engineer or officer during such training, and until the engineer or officer returns, shall be compensated for that period of acting at the same rate the employee would have earned if promoted to the higher rank.
 Whenever feasible the employee selected shall be from the same Company or same District (in the case of Battalion Chief or Field Chief) where that office or vacancy exists; however, the ultimate determination and selection of the appropriate employee to fill the acting out of classification vacancy shall be left to the discretion of the Department. - b.
-Any such training on a Saturday shall be up to four (4) hours and no such training shall take place on Sundays and holidays. - c.
-No such training shall be scheduled or take place, and if cancelled employees shall be directed to report back to their normal company assignments, when: - i. the temperature is projected to reach or reaches 20° Fahrenheit or below for Chicago as determined by the National Weather Service: - ii. the heat index is projected to reach or reaches 90° Fahrenheit or greater for Chicago as determined by the National Weather Service;
+Any such training on a Saturday shall be up to four (4) hours and no such training shall take place on Sundays and holidays.

-- iii. during inclement weather as determined by a superior officer; - iv. during Fire Prevention Week; or - v. ordered by a superior officer. - 3.
-For any non-compliance by the City with respect to exceeding the number of employees permitted for training, the locations, the periods of time or the dates for training, the employee or employees on the top of their respective Overtime Distribution Lists shall receive pay for the period involved (not less than four (4) hours) at two and one-half (2 1/2) times their houriy rate. - A. The Employer and Union shall each name three (3) representatives to a training committee.
-Such committee shall meet and discuss ways to improve training and may, by mutual agreement, make recommendations to the Fire Commissioner.
+- c.
+No such training shall be scheduled or take place, and if cancelled employees shall be directed to report back to their normal company assignments, when: - i. the temperature is projected to reach or reaches 20° Fahrenheit or below for Chicago as determined by the National Weather Service; effective July 1, 2014, unless the training is held indoors in a climate controlled facility; - ii. the heat index temperature is projected to reach or reaches 90° Fahrenheit or greater for Chicago as determined by the National Weather Service; effective July 1, 2014, unless the training is conducted indoors in a climate controlled facility; - iii. during inclement weather as determined by a superior officer; - iv. during Fire Prevention Week; or - v. ordered by a superior officer. - 3.
+For any non-compliance by the City with respect to exceeding the number of employees permitted for training, the locations, the periods of time or the dates for training, the employee or employees on the top of their respective Overtime Distribution Lists shall receive pay for the period involved (not less than four (4) hours) at two and one-half (2 1/2) times their hourly rate.

+A. The Employer and Union shall each name three (3) representatives to a training committee: Such committee shall meet and discuss ways to improve training and may, by mutual agreement, make recommendations to the Fire Commissioner.
 The Commissioner shall promptly issue a report as to his views as to the Committee's recommendation.
-Members of the training committee shall be provided with access to training materials and curriculum, and shall be allowed to monitor training sessions on their off days conducted prior to or concurrent with the training committee's meetings in order to facilitate the committee's work. - B. Employees upon their voluntary request shall be permitted to attend non-required and non-mandatory-job-qualification educational functions or seminars at the Fire Academy during off duty hours and without additional pay.
+Members of the training committee shall be provided with access to training materials and curriculum, and shall be allowed to monitor training sessions on their off days conducted prior to or concurrent with the training committee's meetings in order to facilitate the committee's work.

+B. Employees upon their voluntary request shall be permitted to attend non-required and non-mandatory-job-qualification educational functions or seminars at the Fire Academy during off duty hours and without additional pay.
 There shall be at least ten (10) days written notification to all work locations prior to such educational functions or seminars.